zekpang/SI506-2019Fall/docs/syllabi/SI506-syllabus-2019F-arwhyte.md

 Problem sets comprising one or more programming problems to be solved using Python will be assigned weekly.
 Each programming assignment provides an opportunity to write code, solve programming problems, and demonstrate your increasing fluency in the language.

 You can earn up to 150 points per problem set completed and submitted.
 Submissions are scored using an auto grader, itself written in Python.
-Problem set assignments will be released on Tuesday and must be completed and submitted no later than Sunday evening at 11:59 PM Eastern time.
+Problem set assignments will be released on Tuesday and must be completed and submitted no later than Monday evening at 11:59 PM Eastern time.

 ### Labs